 Heavily borrowed from the Australian mini-series Return of the Eden, the crocodile scene had generous helpings of gore, aimless flailing, hopeless hamming from everyone except the croc, and pinkish blood.
 Even its very premise was over the top: A naive Aarti squealing in joy and trying to photograph a crocodile swimming close to their boat.
 Kabir Bedi locking eyes with the inexplicably animated crocodile and yelling, “Magarmach” before throwing his new wife in the water.
-And her best friend and co-conspirator Nandini’s (Sonu Walia) endless screaming.
+The moment is aptly topped off by her best friend and co-conspirator Nandini’s (Sonu Walia) endless screaming.

 It’s only a film like Khoon Bhari Maang that can turn a complete lack of logic into poignancy.

 Khoon Bhari Maang’s big twist hinged on the fact that its killer crocodile was on a mysterious Keto diet and didn’t make a complete meal out of Aarti; leaving her alive but badly disfigured.
 Out of great conflict comes great creativity aka cosmetic surgery, that allows Aarti to be reborn with a completely new personality.
 By the time Aarti (as the avenging Jyoti) is done with him, Sanjay faces the same fate that he tried to inflict on her: He gets attacked and eaten to death by a crocodile, who, by then, is Aarti’s partner-in-crime.